simcap/observance/README.md

 # Observance

-Given observations returns the most likely.
-An observation is anything that responds to `to_h` or `to_hash`
+Given a collection of observations it returns the most likely.
+An observation is anything that is an Array or that responds to `to_h`.

 As an example imagine a person flashing at a distance a card displaying a number from 1 to 10.
 If five people are observing